kartikwar/starter-hugo-academic/content/publication/3/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: Under Review at *Journal of Consumer Psychology*
+publication: Under Review at *Journal of Marketing*
-publication_short:  Under Review at *Journal of Consumer Psychology*
+publication_short:  Under Review at *Journal of Marketing*

 abstract: ""